jhuynh1/spring-kafka-JSON-ingest/README.md

 To hit the endpoint:
 curl localhost:8080/ingest/github/{topicName}

-Uses localhost:9092 as the kafka broker location
-Will auto create a topic if needed
+Uses localhost:9092 as the kafka broker location and will auto create a topic if it's not already created